Rationality for subclasses of 321-avoiding permutations: Domino and Omnibus Encodings

 The domino encoding may appear at first to be superior to the omnibus encoding because the former is defined on the finite alphabet $\{\oldpoint,\newpoint,\#\}$ whereas the latter is defined on the infinite alphabet of positive integers.
-However, in the context of establishing a regularity result for subclasses, $\C$, of $321$-avoiding permutations the domino encoding is of no immediate use.
-If $\C$ is not finite then it must contain arbitrarily long increasing sequences, and this already implies that the domino encodings of the greedy griddings of members of $\C$ do not form regular language, owing to the condition that the number of $\newpoint$ symbols in the $\{\newpoint, \oldpoint\}$ factor preceding a punctuation mark must equal the number of $\oldpoint$ symbols in the immediately following such factor.
+However, in the context of establishing a regularity result for a subclass $\C\subsetneq\Av(321)$, the domino encoding is of no immediate use.
+If $\C$ is not finite then it must contain arbitrarily long increasing sequences, and this already implies that the domino encodings of the greedy griddings of members of $\C$ do not form regular language, owing to the condition that the number of $\newpoint$ symbols in the $\{\newpoint, \oldpoint\}$ factor preceding a punctuation mark must equal the number of $\oldpoint$ symbols in the subsequent such factor.
 Nonetheless, as well as providing a foundation for the omnibus encoding, the domino encoding becomes useful again in the final stages of the proof of Theorem~\ref{thm-321-rational}.

 We say that the omnibus encoding is an \emph{entry-to-entry mapping} because every letter of $\omega(\pi)$ corresponds to precisely one entry of $\pi$.
 The domino encoding is nearly an entry-to-entry mapping because each entry of $\pi$ corresponds to precisely two non-punctuation letters of $\delta(\pi)$.
 We make frequent, though implicit, use of these correspondences.